emberfuse/formlink/README.md

 }
 ```

 To receive error messages for each input field, error messages should be set on the backend of your application.
-The error response body should be in the same format as shown.
+The error response body should be properly structured for each input field and encased within `data.errors` object:

 ```json
 {